Maybe a rainy day has you stuck inside your trailer, cut off from the wild adventures that inspired you to rent a rig in the first place.

-While Little Miss Sunshine may look like a stereotypical family road trip flick on its surface, anyone who’s ever watched it can attest to the film’s unique screenwriting and phenomenal performances, which is part of the reason the film was nominated for four Oscars, two Golden Globes, and a slew of BAFTA Film and Screen Actors Guild Awards.
+While Little Miss Sunshine may look like a stereotypical family road trip flick on its surface, anyone who’s ever watched it can attest to the film’s unique screenwriting and phenomenal performances.
+The film was nominated for four Oscars, two Golden Globes, and a slew of BAFTA Film and Screen Actors Guild Awards.
 It took home the 2007 Academy Awards for Best Performance by an Actor in a Supporting Role as well as Best Writing in an Original Screenplay.
-(In other words: it’s well worth watching, if you haven’t yet!)
+(In other words: it’s well worth watching if you haven’t yet!)

 5. The Bucket List (2007)

-When a wealthy man named Edward Cole (played by Jack Nicholson) and a modest-means mechanic called Carter Chambers (played by Morgan Freeman) find themselves sharing a hospital room, they realize there’s no time to waste.
-In the face of their own mortality, the two men team up to go on an epic adventure, seeing and experiencing all the things they’ve placed on their “bucket lists” before it’s too late.
+When a wealthy man named Edward Cole (played by Jack Nicholson) and a modest-means mechanic called Carter Chambers (played by Morgan Freeman) find themselves sharing a hospital room, they realize they have no time to waste.
+In the face of their own mortality, the two men team up to go on an epic adventure.
+They aim to see and experience all the things they’ve placed on their “bucket lists” before it’s too late.

-Although the film received mixed reviews from critics, The Bucket List has been considered a popular favorite since its release in 2007 — during which year it was named one of the top ten films by the National Board of Review, seeing a box office gross of $175 million worldwide.
+Although the film received mixed reviews from critics, The Bucket List has been considered a popular favorite since its release in 2007.
+That year it was named one of the top ten films by the National Board of Review, seeing a box office gross of $175 million worldwide.